node-dmx/dmx-web/readme.md

 The Daemon `dmx-web` looks for a configuration file in `/etc/dmx-web.json`.
 An alternate location can be passed as a command line argument.

-This configuration file consists of three sections:
+This configuration file consists of these sections:

+- `server`
-- Server
+- `universes`
-- Universes
+- `scenesFileLocation`
-- Presets
+- `devicesFileLocation`

 In the Server section you can set the listen port and host.
 Under Universes you describe the DMX Universes with details like which output driver to use and which devices are at which address.
-The presets section allows you to specify a state some channels should be set when the preset is called.
+`scenesFileLocation` is used to specify a JSON file where scenes should be saved to.
+`devicesFileLocation` is used to specify a JSON file where configured devices should be saved to.

 A example configuration is in the repository by the name `dmx-web-example.conf`